 Tennessee Student Assistance Awards are to provide non-repayable financial assistance to financially needy undergraduate students who are residents of Tennessee and are enrolled, or accepted for enrollment, at a public or an eligible non-public postsecondary educational institution in Tennessee.
-Students must be enrolled at least half time.
+Students must be enrolled at least half time and have an Expected Family Contribution (EFC) of 2100 or below.
 Based on funding, first priority is given to U.S. citizens.
 The amount per year is \$4,000.
 No student will receive an award greater than the amount of tuition and mandatory fees assessed by the institution attended.
 A student's eligibility is determined in the same manner as is eligibility for a Federal Pell Grant.
-Students must have their Free Application for Federal Student Aid (FAFSA) received by the federal processor as soon as possible after January 1 for the upcoming school year.
+Students must have their Free Application for Federal Student Aid (FAFSA) received by the federal processor as soon as possible after October 1 for the upcoming school year.
 However, these funds are limited, so it is highly recommended that a student apply early in order to have an application processed in time to receive money from the Tennessee Student Assistance Award Program.